 Canadian Parents for French(CPF)

-CPF is a national network of volunteers that values French as an integral part of Canada and is dedicated to the promotion and creation of French second language learning opportunities for young Canadians.
-CPF sponsors a newsletter and an annual conference, and offers a website with many resources for educators and parents of children in French immersion programs.
+CPF is a national network of volunteers that values French as an integral part of Canada and is dedicated to promoting and creating French second language learning opportunities for young Canadians.
+CPF sponsors a newsletter and an annual conference and offers a website with many resources for educators and parents of children in French immersion programs.

 "Learning the Language"

 This 18-minute video documentary explores the immersion experience.
-A group of parents at St. Louis Park's Spanish immersion school committed their time and money towards documenting how language is acquired through the immersion using interviews with students, their parents, staff and experts to demonstrate its success and tell the story.
+A group of parents at St. Louis Park's Spanish immersion school committed their time and money to document how language is acquired through the immersion using interviews with students, their parents, staff, and experts to demonstrate its success and tell the story.
 It uses school and district data and research to communicate the educational benefits.
 It also covers the most commonly asked questions and concerns about immersion education.
-It can be used as a fundamental presentation tool on immersion, in both formal and informal settings.
+It can be used as a fundamental presentation tool on immersion in both formal and informal settings.

 Cost: $20 – VHS; $25 – DVD.